NachtaktiverHalbaffe/Autonomous-Ape/README.md

 More detailed information can be found in the README.md of the corresponding package

 ## Sopias4 Framework
 This package extends the ROS2 framework with additional tools, definitions and classes specific for this Sopias4 project.
-It provides all important message, service and action definitions, so that the ROS2 interfaces are standardized.

-It also provides all necessary parts for the Python bridges for the Navigation2 package because it's plugins can originally be only written in C++, so we have to utilize ROS2 services and actions to enable Python usage for these plugins.
+It provides all necessary parts for the Python bridges for the Navigation2 package because it's plugins can originally be only written in C++, so we have to utilize ROS2 services and actions to enable Python usage for these plugins.

 It also provides basic ROS2 Nodes which can be extended for the Sopias4 usecases.
 In specific, it provides a basic node for the gui which can be used to develop the Pyqt5 plugin.
 The other nodes are the corresponding Python nodes for the Navigation2 plugins in which the Python implementation of the plugins can be done.